A guide to testing an Alpha Anywhere mobile or web application using Working Preview and Live Preview.

 Working Preview can be used to test your application within the Alpha Anywhere IDE.
 Working Preview doesn't require the Alpha Anywhere development server to be turned on.
 Working Preview talks directly to Xbasic using an Alpha Anywhere protocol, not the http protocol.

 The main benefits of using Working Preview over Live Preview is speed and the ability to detach the preview window, allowing you preview your component as you make changes.

 To view a component in Working Preview, follow the steps below:

 While the Working Preview is open, you can interact with your component.
-The Woring Preview window can be reloaded using the F5 key or clicking between the Design and Working Preview tabs to reload the component.
+The Working Preview window can be reloaded using the F5 key or clicking between the Design and Working Preview tabs to reload the component.
 The Chrome Debugger can also be opened (using the Open Chrome Debugger link at the bottom of the window) which can be used to diagnose issues with custom client-side workflows.